opentargets/opentargets.github.io/my_collections/_news/cancer-drug-resistance-18-october-2024.md

 <h3>Notes to Editors:</h3>
 <strong>Publication</strong>: M.A.
 Coelho, M.E.
-Strauss, A. Watterson, et al. (2024) Genetic landscape of cancer drug resistance mechanisms from base editing screens.
+Strauss, A. Watterson, et al. (2024) <a href="https://www.nature.com/articles/s41588-024-01948-8">Genetic landscape of cancer drug resistance mechanisms from base editing screens</a>.
 Nature Genetics.
-DOI: 10.1038/s41588-024-01948-8
+DOI: 10.1038/s41588-024-01948-8 (Open Access)

 <strong>Funding</strong>: This research was funded by Wellcome.
 A full acknowledgement list can be found in the publication.

 <strong>Image credit</strong>: M. Coelho, et al. 2023

-<a href="">This article was originally published by the Wellcome Sanger Institute.</a>
+<a href="https://www.sanger.ac.uk/news_item/cancer-drug-resistance-causes-and-categories-identified/">This article was originally published by the Wellcome Sanger Institute.</a>